Who Is Invisalign For? A Toronto Dentist on Candidacy

 From Dr. Kaur

 "The honest answer for most patients who walk in asking about Invisalign is: yes, you're probably a candidate, but the right plan isn't always Invisalign alone.
 Sometimes it's Invisalign with bonding for $5,500 and you're done in 12 months.
 Sometimes it's braces because your bite needs more mechanical leverage.
 Sometimes it's a referral for jaw surgery.
 The exam tells us which one.
-Don't let TikTok-style 'I straightened my teeth in 4 months with mail-order aligners' decide that for you." > -- Dr. Abinaash Kaur, DDS, Top 5% Diamond Plus Invisalign provider, The Village Dentist, 750 Annette Street, Toronto
+Don't let TikTok-style 'I straightened my teeth in 4 months with mail-order aligners' decide that for you." > Dr. Abinaash Kaur, DDS, Top 5% Diamond Plus Invisalign provider, The Village Dentist, 750 Annette Street, Toronto

 Frequently Asked Questions

 Q: I'm 50.
 Am I too old for Invisalign?
 No. Bone remodels at any adult age.
-Many of our 50+ patients complete Invisalign successfully -- the case planning just accounts for slightly slower bone response and any pre-existing dental work (crowns, implants, periodontal status).
+Many of our 50+ patients complete Invisalign successfully.
+The case planning just accounts for slightly slower bone response and any pre-existing dental work (crowns, implants, periodontal status).

 Q: Will Invisalign work if I have crowns or implants?
 Mostly yes.
 Crowns move with their underlying teeth.
 Implants do NOT move and have to be treated as anchors in the plan.
 We assess this on a per-case basis with a 3D scan.